borntofrappe/borntofrappe.github.io/README.md

 V5.1: start working on the project section, including a card which showcases a project, an anchor link forwarding toward said project and a button picking another, different project.

-V5.5: // TODO add the functionality behind the anchor link and the button elements of the projects section
+V5.5: add the functionality behind the anchor link and the button elements of the projects section.
+Include an object referencing multiple projects.
+Include a rudimentary tab icon.